breynisson/RepResearch_PA2/PeerAssessment2.md

 ## Analysis

-### The analysis of Fatalities and Injuries.
+### Analysis of Fatalities and Injuries.
 Summary statistics for the United States.
 We take a look at what timeframe we are investigating.

 The first date is